gpmd/playbook/_posts/pages/2014-07-01-project-scaffolding.md

 ### Javascript

 We load javascript asychronously from the foot of the page in order to not block the rendering.
 We use an asynchronous script loader called [Yep Nope](http://yepnopejs.com/) for this purpose.
-We minify the Javascript on all our production sites.
+We minify all the Javascript on all our production sites, and concatenate as much of it as possible into page, or feature specific files.